National identity cards in the European Economic Area and Switzerland: Identification document

 There are varying rules on domestic usage of identity documents.
 Some countries demand the usage of the national identity card or a passport.
 Other countries allow usage of other documents like driver's licences.

-In eleven countries, e.g. Austria, Finland, Sweden and Iceland, national identity cards are fully voluntary and not needed by everyone, as identity documents like driving licences are accepted domestically.
-In these countries only a minority have a national identity card, since a majority use a passport or driving licence for identification purposes and do not need more identity documents.
-Similarly, the Irish Passport Card is voluntary.
+In eleven countries, national identity cards are fully voluntary and not needed by everyone, as identity documents like driving licences are accepted domestically.
+In some of these countries, e.g. Austria, Finland, Sweden and Iceland, only a minority have a national identity card, since a majority use a passport or driving licence for identification purposes and do not need more identity documents.
+Similarly, the same happens also in Ireland where the Passport Card is voluntary.
+On the contrary, in other countries like France or Italy, the national identity card is very widespread, even if any state-issued document is equally accepted.

 However, even in those EEA countries that impose a national identity card requirement on their citizens, it is generally not required to carry the identity cards at all times.